This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Age: over 21, fit and healthy.

 Team members should have previous experience of multi-day or overnight hill-walking trips in the UK with experience of carrying all of their equipment and camping out.
 Those who do not have previous experience of this will be asked to commit to training and getting some experience prior to departure.
+Prior paddling experience is not required, but clients should not underestimate the physical challenge of a multi-day paddle.

 This is a one-way expedition and we anticipate most teammates will utilise some public transport to reach the start and end point.